-- Bluett Drive (Nixon to Yellowstone): Process is currently in Step 4 (first survey) of the Traffic Calming process. - Scio Church Service Drive (Seventh to Chaucer): The speed study was conducted, and met the criteria for the program, however does not meet the minimum volume of traffic criteria.
-Staff plans to advance the petition and recommend that Council waive the minimum volume criteria, should the street complete the entire Traffic Calming process. - Baldwin Avenue (Stadium to Packard): A speed study was conducted.
-This location did not meet the speed criteria qualification requirements.
+- Bluett Drive (Nixon to Yellowstone): Public meetings are being scheduled for this winter/spring.
+If the project qualifies for the program, construction would occur in late summer/fall of 2018. - Scio Church Service Drive (Seventh to Chaucer): The speed study was conducted, and met the criteria for the program, however does not meet the minimum volume of traffic criteria.
+Staff plans to advance the petition and recommend that Council waive the minimum volume criteria, should the street complete the entire Traffic Calming process.
+The project is in the queue after Bluett.